kc446/A03/README.md

 - GitHub - the website where central git repositories are stored, shared, and distributed -- you're already here
 - Repository - essentially a Git/Github project, sometimes shortened to "repo"
 - Remote - connections to other repositories, sort of like a bookmark only it uses an alias to reference them rather than linking to them directly
-- Commit - a package changes made to a file in a repository
+- Commit - a package of changes made to a file in a repository
 - Push - sending a commit to Github
 - Branch - a deviation of an existing repository
 - Clone - a duplicate of an existing repository that is downloaded to your local system